-Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning X C.2 The purpose of the instructional materials is clearly explained. Х C.3 The instructional materials present a variety of perspectives and approaches on X C.4 The instructional materials are appropriately designed for the level of the course.
+Standard Reviewed N/A Satisfactory Not Satisfactory C.1 The instructional materials contribute to the achievement of the stated course learning X C.2 The purpose of the instructional materials is clearly explained.
+X C.3 The instructional materials present a variety of perspectives and approaches on X C.4 The instructional materials are appropriately designed for the level of the course.
 X

-- C.1 There were little materials provided to the Reviewer. - C.2 The instructional materials could be better elaborated upon. - C.3 Reviewer found that drawings, tests and a final exam were the three main categories but no explanation of how they are measured; consider rubrics. - C.4 Yes.
-The rigor matches 1st year college entry students.
+- C.1 Yes.
+Instructional materials are directly relevant to the course outcomes. - C.2 Yes.
+The purpose of the instructional materials was clearly explained. - C.3 Yes.
+A variety of projects were identified.
+The Reviewer recommends engaging small group projects to satisfy particular learning outcomes. - C.4 Yes.
+The rigor matches 1St year college entry students.
 Reviewer also noted the rigor would be acceptable for all students from all demographics.